jpawelczak/vpa-demo/README.md

 kubectl describe vpa vpa-demo
 ```

 Have you noticed `Message: Some containers have a small number of samples` and `Type: LowConfidence`?
-It means VPA does not have enough data sample to make a relevant recommendation, as we deployed VPA for a new workload (no historic data available).
+It means VPA does not have enough data sample to make a relevant recommendation, as we deployed VPA for a new workload (no historic usage data available).

 To set resources on a level required to maintain reliability of the workload, we will apply VPA's `ContainerResourcePolicy` ([details](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler#containerresourcepolicy_v1_autoscalingk8sio)):
 ```